it-dept-cis/RABET-V-Pilot/docs/source/Activities/Security_Claims_Validation.md

 1. Implementation details

 1. Explanation for why the requirement is only partially met or partially applied to the system.
 In some cases simple explanations will suffice (e.g., planned for future development, lack of resources).
-If the provider believes that partial implementation is sufficient, a longer explanation is necessary.
+If the RTP believes that partial implementation is sufficient, a longer explanation is necessary.

 The Product Verification activity performs the verification of these claims, based on the Testing Rules created in the Testing Rules Determination activity.
-The Testing Rules Determination accounts for the security claims made by the provider.
-For instance, the testing rules will exclude requirements that are Not Applicable.
+The Testing Rules Determination accounts for the security claims made by the RTP For instance, the testing rules will exclude requirements that are Not Applicable.

 ### Inputs

-  - Product goals (included in provider’s submission package)
+  - Product goals (included in RTP's submission package)

-  - Product expected usage (included in provider’s submission package)
+  - Product expected usage (included in RTP’s submission package)

-  - Product security claims (included in provider’s submission package)
+  - Product security claims (included in RTP’s submission package)

   - Product demonstration or access